DragnaCarta/Curse-of-Strahd-Reloaded/Campaign/NPCs/others/the_abbot.md

 - His eyes clear
 - The delusion breaks

 **After redemption:** The Abbot becomes a genuine healer again.
-He will assist the war council (Month 4, Week 4) with healing and celestial support.
+He will assist the war council (Module 4, Session 4) with healing and celestial support.
 He is fighting to atone.
 He may not succeed.
 He tries anyway.

 ---